BroadcomMFD/explorer-for-endevor/README.md

 - Endevor: Ask for CCID/Comment.
 The option enables prompting for CCID/Comment.

+- Endevor: Element List Limit.
+The option enables you to set a maximum number of elements that are filtered in the **Endevor Elements** view when you use the **Element Text** filter.
+This option improves the speed of Element text-based filtering and saves your mainframe resources.
+The default number of searched elements is 10000.
+To enable the unlimited filtering, set the value to 0.

+  **Note**: Setting the limit value to 0 decreases the filtering speed by consuming more mainframe resources.

 Access the Explorer for Endevor settings by clicking **Settings** > **Extensions** > **Explorer for Endevor**.

 ## List of Limitations